-- Cognitive development to determine how much to tip the cup in order to drink without spilling.
+- Cognitive development to determine how much to tip the cup to drink without spilling.

 That’s a lot to learn all at once.
-Help your child in the beginning by holding and tipping the cup to their mouth for them, which will help them develop the proper oral skills to drink successfully from a cup first.
+Help your child in the beginning by holding and tipping the cup to their mouth, which will help them develop the proper oral skills to drink successfully.
 They can learn the tipping motion on their own after you’ve given them pointers.

 4. Get Them Their Own Water Bottle.

-If your child is accustomed to having a sippy cup all day, swap it with a water bottle to give them something to quench their thirst as needed — and never fill it with anything other than water.
+If your child is accustomed to having a sippy cup all day, swap it with a water bottle to give them something to quench their thirst as needed — and never fill it with anything besides water.

 5. Limit Milk and Juice to Meal and Snack Times Only.

 Your child’s attraction to the sippy is likely to dwindle if it’s not full of good-tasting stuff.
-You can start to transition your child off the sippy by only offering it filled with milk or juice during meal times, and filling it with water during the rest of the time.
+You can start to transition your child off the sippy by only filling it with milk or juice during meal times and water the rest of the time.

-6. Set a Firm Date to Get Rid of the Sippy Cups and Prepare Your Child.
+6. Set a Firm Date to Get Rid of the Sippy Cup, and Prepare Your Child.

 If you’re parenting an older toddler or preschooler who hasn’t yet broken the sippy cup habit, enlist them in the process.
-Set a firm date for ditching the sippy and remind them of it often, so they’re prepared for what’s about to happen.
+Set a firm date to stop using sippy cups and remind them of it often, so they’re prepared for what’s about to happen.

 7. Quit Cold Turkey.

-If you’re really ready to drop the sippy and your child has developed the skills to use a traditional cup, just take them off the table — literally and figuratively.
+If you’re ready to drop the sippy and your child has developed the skills to use a traditional cup, take them off the table — literally and figuratively.